Toys "R" Us Europe: Netherlands (1993–2009)

 Toys "R" Us was launched in the Netherlands in 1993.
 In the Netherlands, 17 stores were operated under the brand by third-party licensee Speelhoorn.
 In March 2009, the contract between the two companies was not renewed, with Speelhoorn re-branding all the stores as Toys XL, which would be later purchased by rival business Intertoys in 2017.
 They originally attempted to sell the stores in 1997 to Blokker but were denied permission due to competition costs.

 Poland (2011–2020s)

-Toys "R" Us entered the Polish market in October 2011, with their first store opening in Blue City, Warsaw.
+Toys "R" Us entered the Polish market in October 2011, with the first store opening in Blue City, Warsaw.
 In October 2014, they began online operations.

 The Polish operations remained unaffected during the bankruptcy, and by 2017, 16 stores were operating.
 Eventually, the Polish chain began to close stores to cover the cost of debts and losses affected from the COVID-19 pandemic, closing seven of them in 2021.
 In February 2022, the store's website was shuttered and the remaining stores were closed throughout the year.
 A final location at the Pasaż Łódzki shopping centre in Łódź, Poland remain open as a sole-survivor, but has since closed.